Executive Director, Promise Project

 Associate Director, Child and Adolescent Psychiatry, CUMC

-Dr. Laura Mufson is Associate Director of the Division of Child and Adolescent Psychiatry, Department of Psychiatry at Columbia University and New York State Psychiatric Institute.
+Dr. Laura Mufson, PHD, is Associate Director of the Division of Child and Adolescent Psychiatry, Department of Psychiatry at Columbia University and New York State Psychiatric Institute.